AmeerD/AmeerD.github.io/_pages/reading.md

 Note: This is a no research paper zone, just leisure reading :)

 ## Currently Reading
-* Murder is Easy, Agatha Christie
+* The God of Small Things, Arundhati Roy
 * When I'm Gone, Look For Me in the East, Quan Barry

 ## The Backlog
-* The God of Small Things, Arundhati Roy
 * River of the Gods, Candice Millard
 * The Cloud Revolution, Mark P. Mills
 * The Power Law, Sebastian Mallaby